Your Free In-Depth Guide to Inattentive ADHD

 Inattentive ADHD is frequently misdiagnosed — or missed entirely — and the consequences can be serious.
 In this free download from ADDitude, learn how to recognize the quieter side of ADHD.

-Children (and for that matter, adults) with hyperactive ADHD symptoms are difficult to ignore — they’re the ones bouncing out of their chair or clowning behind the teacher’s back.
+Children and adults with hyperactive ADHD symptoms are difficult to ignore — they’re the ones bouncing their feet all day, impulsively blurting out, and running around “as if powered by a motor.”
 As such, they’re often the first ones to be evaluated for and diagnosed with ADHD.

 NOTE: This resource is for personal use only.